Paolo Bediones: Newscasting

 In 2010, Bediones became a news anchor of Aksyon alongside Cheryl Cosim and later Erwin Tulfo.
 This was his first time as a newscaster for News5.

 He was also given a public affairs program USI: Under Special Investigation on TV5 which aired every Sunday night.

 On February 18, 2011, Bediones left Aksyon for Aksyon JournalisMO as a replacement to Martin Andanar.
 There, he joined Cheri Mercado and Jove Francisco.

-On February 22, 2012, Bediones joined together with Cheri Mercado to anchor a former news program entitled Pilipinas News replacing the former news program, Aksyon Journalismo.
+On February 22, 2012, Bediones joined with Cheri Mercado to anchor a former news program entitled Pilipinas News replacing the former news program, Aksyon Journalismo.

 On July 21, 2014, Bediones reunited with Cheryl Cosim for a new news program entitled Aksyon Tonite.
 He left the newscast in late August, as he would shortly start a new restaurant business.

 In 2021, after 5 years of his hiatus, Bediones returned to anchor Frontline sa Umaga, marking his 5th overall news program on News5 via TV5.
 It premiered last May 10, 2021, on TV5.
-On January 17, 2022 Bediones left the newscast due to pending lawsuits filed by former employees of Ei2 Technologies, Inc.
+On January 17, 2022, Bediones left the newscast due to pending lawsuits filed by former employees of Ei2 Technologies, Inc.